Cispa Helmholtz Center For Information Security

 The Secure Software Systems research area aims to improve the security and reliability of software.
 This is achieved through a combination of formal methods, program analysis, and vulnerability detection techniques.

 • Formal Methods: Using mathematical techniques to specify, verify, and validate software systems.
-This can help to ensure that the software behaves as intended and is free from errors.
+This can help to check that the software behaves as intended and is free from errors.

 • Program Analysis: Analyzing the code of a software system to identify potential vulnerabilities.
 This can be done statically (without running the code) or dynamically (while the code is running).